klimenta/SSG/README.md

 The files are in JPEG format and the filenames are the actual timestamps when they were taken, e.g. 20201228163924.jpg means December 16th, 2020 at 4:39:24PM.

+# Download

+You can compile using Visual Studio and .NET 4.5 or download the binary from the releases section.